Housing Discrimination and Fair Housing Laws

 Unlike discrimination against some of the other protected classes, racial discrimination in the housing industry is not always easy to spot.
 Sometimes the victims of race-based housing discrimination are not even aware that they were treated any differently than any other buyer, renter, or tenant.

 Regardless of how subtle or overt the discrimination is, federal and state law is on your side.
-Racial or national origin discrimination takes many forms and is in no way limited to this list, but here are some examples of what it may look like:
+Racial, color, or national origin discrimination takes many forms and is in no way limited to this list, but here are some examples of what it may look like:

 - A landlord or seller with a listed property refuses to speak with you or allow you on the property in a face-to-face encounter;